VortexShrimp/ender/README.md

 3. Build in `Release\Debug` -> `x64`
 <br clear="left"/>

+Making intuitive and efficient GUI applications with C++ has been a terrible experience for me so, here is my attempt at an elegant solution.

 ## Example
-Making intuitive and efficient GUI applications with C++ has been a terrible experience for me so here is my attempt at an elegant solution.

 ```cpp
 // include <platform/window.hpp>